Wealth Advice: What Are You Getting Out of It?

 2Why Work with a Financial Advisor

-The information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
+This is provided for informational and educational purposes only.
+The information contained herein is not intended to be personal legal, investment, or tax advice or a solicitation to buy or sell any security or engage in a particular strategy.
 Nothing herein should be relied upon as such.
-The information contained herein is current as of 2023 and has been obtained from sources believed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information.
-The views expressed are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
-There is no guarantee that any claims made will come to pass.
-Consult a financial, tax or legal professional for specific information related to your own situation.
+The information has been obtained from sources believed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information and there is no guarantee that any claims made will come to pass.
+Please consult a financial, tax, or legal professional for specific information related to your own situation before making any financial-related decisions.